antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 }
 ```

-## New `IResettable` interface in ObjectPool
+## New `IResettable` interface in `ObjectPool`

 [Microsoft.Extensions.ObjectPool](https://www.nuget.org/packages/Microsoft.Extensions.ObjectPool/) provides support for pooling object instances in memory.
 Apps can use an object pool if the values are expensive to allocate or initialize.

-In preview 2 we're making the object pool easier to use by adding the `IResettable` interface.
+In Preview 2 we're making the object pool easier to use by adding the `IResettable` interface.
 Reusable types often need to be reset back to a default state between uses. `IResettable` types are automatically reset when returned to an object pool.

 ```csharp
 public class ReusableBuffer : IResettable